 Course Description: This is a brief calculus course with specialized applications intended for students in the biological, health, and business disciplines.

 Course Goals: This course will include key concepts of Functions, Limits, Derivatives, Integrals, Differential equations, Appropriate applications.

-Course Objectives: At the end of this course, you should be able to:
+Course Objectives: Upon completion of MATH 112, students will be able to:

 1) Function: